armbian/documentation/docs/User-Guide_Advanced-Configuration.md

     make[1]: Leaving directory '/usr/src/linux-headers-6.6.62-current-sunxi64'
     ```

-Then attempt to load the driver and check the `dmesg` output.
+If make succeeded, attempt to load the driver and check the `dmesg` output.

 ```sh
 insmod 8821au.ko
 usbcore: registered new interface driver rtl8821au
 ```

-Plug the USB wireless adaptor and proceed with the [network configuration](User-Guide_Networking.md).
+If everything was successful, plug the USB wireless adaptor in and proceed with the [network configuration](User-Guide_Networking.md).

 ## Downgrade a kernel package with APT